gsrinivas37/BehavioralCloning/writeup_template.md

 6. With above changes, the model was able to drive the car much better.
 It was not perfect but it was very close.
 7. Next I tried to use all the three images from different cameras.
 Earlier I was using only center camera image.
 I used correction factor of 0.2 to force the car to steer to the right/left based on whether the image is from left or right camera.
 8. Also I used a better network architecture published by NVidia self driving car team.
-9. With the above changes, the model was able to drive the car on the road without going beyond the borders.
+9. With the above changes, the model was able to drive the car on the road without going beyond the borders but it was touching the borders once in a while.
 10. Later I generated more data by driving the simulator by driving around corners, sterring to the centre from the sides to finetune the model even better.
+I did few trials by adding more data and observing the improved model and then adding more data based on the behavior.

 ####2.
 Final Model Architecture